iiasa/Condor_run_R/configuring.md

 For more information on requirement expressions, see the documentation of the `requirements` command of the [submit description file](https://htcondor.readthedocs.io/en/latest/man-pages/condor_submit.html#submit-description-file-commands).

-**⚠️Note:** custom [`ClassAds`] may have been defined on the execute hosts that allow you select their capabilities on a more fine-grained level via requirement expresions.
+**:point_right:Note:** custom [`ClassAds`] may have been defined on the execute hosts that allow you select their capabilities on a more fine-grained level via requirement expresions.
 For example a `ClassAdd` that advertises the availability of a particular version of a language interpreter.
 Ask your cluster administrator.

 ### HOST_REGEXP